Alan Guth: Honors and awards

-In July 2012, he was an inaugural awardee of the Fundamental Physics Prize, the creation of physicist and internet entrepreneur, Yuri Milner.
+In July 2012, he was an inaugural awardee of the Breakthrough Prize in Fundamental Physics, the creation of physicist and internet entrepreneur, Yuri Milner.

 In 2014, he was a co-recipient of the Kavli Prize awarded by the Norwegian Academy of Science and Letters, together with Andrei Linde of Stanford University, and Alexei Starobinsky of the Landau Institute for Theoretical Physics, "for pioneering the theory of cosmic inflation."
 That same year, Guth received the Golden Plate Award of the American Academy of Achievement.

-In 2005, Guth won the award for the messiest office in Boston, organised by the Boston Globe.
+In 2005, Guth won the award for the messiest office in Boston, organised by The Boston Globe.
 He was entered by colleagues who hoped it would shame him into tidying up, but Guth is quite proud of the award.